Ralseimom/Knight-Game-Thingy/README.md

 also this is in godot engine

-also add all the files except project and theknightthingy to a blank project file
+also add all the files to a blank project file